RickHPotter/finance.rb/README.md

   - ✅ Remodelled Installment to act like Exchange.
 Join Table that creates 1 parent.
   - ✅ Created a PORO for handling Card Transaction Params in request specs.
   - ✅ Removed hard business logic from card_transaction model spec to request spec.
+  - ✅ Migrates from much-appreciated ModelSpecHelper Custom Validation to Shoulda-Matchers.
+  - ✅ Creates CI binstub to make it easier to run CI locally before pushing.
+  - ✅ Reviews and makes necessary changes to docs.

 ## GAARA-09/fe-01: Refine AutocompleteSelect